openedx/edx-documentation/en_us/shared/set_up_course/setting_pacing.rst

 Set Pacing for Your Course
 ***************************

+.. only:: Open_edX

     Before you can use this feature, you have to enable it in the Django admin panel.
 Follow these steps.

     #.
 Log in to your Open edX Django Admin panel.
     #.
 Click "Add" next to the "Self paced configurations" item under the "Self_Paced" section.
     #.
 Check the "Enabled" and "Enable course home page improvements" checkboxes.
     #.
 Click save.

 .. note::
  You cannot change the course pacing after the course start date has passed.